The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Richard Hammond is a Neurologist and a Sleep Medicine provider in Brigham City, Utah.
+Richard Hammond is a Neurologist and a Sleep Medicine provider practicing medicine in Brigham City, Utah.
 Dr. Hammond is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Obstructive Sleep Apnea, Central Sleep Apnea, Restless Legs Syndrome, and Periodic Limb Movement Disorder.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Central Sleep Apnea, Restless Legs Syndrome, and Periodic Limb Movement Disorder.
+Dr. Hammond is board certified in American Board Of Psychiatry And Neurology.
 Dr. Hammond is currently accepting new patients.

 Advanced in Opsoclonus-Myoclonus Syndrome